 Usually, the stomach acids have been turned off for a reason and we must identify that first.
 Often, with good habits, the body balances itself and all that is needed is to turn the digestive fire back on.
 For this, I use a technique called The Warm Digest Protocol.
 This is where you increase the number of Warm Digest capsules you take with each meal until you begin to feel a sense of warmth and digestive heat before, during, after or in between meals.
 Once you feel this, the stomach acids are working.
 Then you wean off the Warm Digest while maintaining the digestive warmth around each meal, which indicates that the fire is still working even with smaller and smaller doses of the Warm Digest.
 If you feel any burning or acid feelings then this means the stomach is not able to handle the fire for another reason.

 Gluten Isn’t Meant to Be Eaten Every Day of the Year

 Don’t pig out on gluten-rich foods.
 Eat reasonable amounts in the winter.
 The other secret about gluten and wheat is that it was never meant to be eaten three times a day, every day of the year.
 This overwhelming amount of gluten, along with increasing stress, will bog down the digestive process and begin to let the gluten through the stomach without being properly broken down.

 Wheat and most other glutinous grains are harvested in the fall and thus eaten in the winter.
-This heavy, warm, wet protein rich grain is the perfect antidote for the coldness and dryness of winter.
-Interestingly, according to Ayurveda, our digestive strength and fire is strongest in the winter.
-We can digest the hard to digest foods in the season they are harvested.
+This heavy, warm, wet protein-rich grain is the perfect antidote for the coldness and dryness of winter.
+Interestingly, according to Ayurveda, our digestive strength and fire are strongest in the winter.
+We can digest the hard-to-digest foods in the season they are harvested.
 In the spring, which is a damp, heavy, wet time of year, this grain is not available if you are eating based on natural harvesting cycles.